 TGbe editor: Please update the subclause as shown below

-35.3.4.3 Non-AP Behavior
+35.3.4.3 Non-AP MLD Behavior (#6687)

 …

-A non-AP MLD shall be able to discover an AP MLD and the capabilities and operational parameters of one or more APs affiliated with an AP MLD when it receives a Basic Multi-Link element that carries a complete profile of the reported AP carried in the ML Probe Response frame transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD
+A non-AP MLD shall be able to discover an AP MLD and the capabilities and operational parameters of one or more APs affiliated with an AP MLD when its affiliated STA receives an ML probe response from an AP affiliated with the AP MLD or the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD and the ML probe response carries a Basic Multi-Link element with a complete profile of the reported AP (#4740).

-A non-AP MLD shall be able to discover an AP as an AP affiliated with an AP MLD when it receives the Reduced Neighbor Report element carried in a Beacon or Probe Response frame transmitted by the AP.
+A non-AP MLD shall be able to discover an AP (reported AP) as an AP affiliated with an AP MLD when its affiliated STA receives a Beacon or Probe Response frame transmitted by an AP (reporting AP) and the frame carries a Reduced Neighbor Report element that includes the MLD Parameters subfield in the TBTT Information field corresponding to the reported AP (#4741).
 A non-AP MLD shall be able to infer the relationship between the reported AP and the reporting AP by decoding the MLD ID subfield of the MLD Parameters subfield in the Reduced Neighbor Report element and following the rules described in 35.3.4.1 (AP behavior).

 …

 A non-AP MLD shall be able to discover an AP MLD when it receives a Neighbor Report element carried in a Management frame.
 If the Basic Multi-Link element is present in the Neighbor Report element for a reported AP, then the reported AP is affiliated with an AP MLD.
 The non-AP MLD shall be able to obtain, based on the contents of the Common Info field of the Basic Multi-Link element, the MLD information for the AP MLD with which the reported AP is affiliated.
 A non-AP MLD may use the information it receives from a Neighbor Report element to make a decision on performing multi-link setup (see 35.3.5 (Multi-link (re)setup)) or ML transition.
-A non-AP MLD shall be able to determine that two or more APs reported in different Neighbor Report elements are affiliated with the same AP MLD if the MLD MAC address of the reported APs are the same.
+When the Neighbor Report element includes a Basic Multi-Link subelement, a non-AP MLD shall be able to determine that two or more APs reported in different Neighbor Report elements are affiliated with the same AP MLD if the values carried in MLD MAC address field of the Common Info field of the Basic Multi-Link element of the reported APs are the same (#4046).